Graham Alexander’s Bantams will search for three points in North Wales this afternoon, when travelling to Wrexham’s STōK Cae Ras.

 ENTERTAINMENT AND REFRESHMENTS

-At the other end of the ground is The Turf, but with it being just outside the Kop Stand, only small groups of away supporters will be allowed entry.
+At The Kop End of the ground is The Turf, but with it being just outside the Kop Stand, only small groups of away supporters will be allowed entry.

 Alternatively, 15 minutes away from the stadium, and in the town centre, is the Golden Lion, which has local beer from the Sandstone Brewery and Wrexham Lager Brewery.